Microscopic organisms are tiny life forms, often consisting of a single cell, and very sensitive to change.

 Phytoplankton: pasture of the seaPhytoplankton are plants and derive their energy for growth from sunlight during the process of photosynthesis.

-There are a large number of phytoplankton species, approximately 400 in the Southern Ocean.
+There are approximately 400 phytoplankton species in the Southern Ocean.
 The various species are distinguished by their shape and size, or by their photosynthetic pigments.
-They can also be distinguished by whether or not they are enclosed by a wall, and if so, what this wall is made from.
+They can also be distinguished by whether or not they are enclosed by a cell wall, and if so, what this cell wall is made from.
 Many can also be identified by the arrangement of the tiny scales and spines that cover their surface.
 These scales are so small that details of their shapes and patterning can only be seen by using a high magnification electron microscope.
-Very few of these algae are toxic, the vast majority are not.
+Very few phytoplankton are toxic.

-Phytoplankton can be regarded as the pasture of the sea, providing the food and energy for the Southern Ocean food web.
-For much of the year, the Antarctic seas are covered by ice.
-This, coupled with the low angle of the sun and short length of days, limits the light available for photosynthesis by the algae.
+Phytoplankton can be regarded as the pasture of the sea, as they provide the food and energy for the Southern Ocean food web.
+For much of the year the Antarctic seas are covered by ice.
+This, coupled with the low angle of the sun and short length of days, limits the light available for photosynthesis by the phytoplankton.
 Thus many species diminish in number during the winter months and bloom again in spring and summer when light conditions become more favourable.

-As well as phytoplankton that float in the upper layers of the ocean there is algae and single-celled animals called protozoa that feed on bacteria.
-The algae and protozoa are eaten by larger animals of the Southern Ocean including krill.
+Accompanying the phytoplankton in the upper layers of the ocean are single-celled animals called protozoa that feed on bacteria.
+Both phytoplankton and protozoa are eaten by larger animals of the Southern Ocean, including krill.